ollionorg/flow-lineage/README.md

 <br>

 ### Node properties
-Nodes are broken into two parts, a parent node `node` and child nodes `children`.
+Nodes are broken into two parts, a node `node` and child nodes `children`.

 <table style="width:100%">
 	<thead>